ddasmoore/Exploring-distractibility-using-machine-learning/README.md

 **Research goals**

 The goal of this study was to examine how advance knowledge of a distractor’s location impacts how quickly we find our target.
-Please see my [dissertation](https://escholarship.org/uc/item/9436715m) for more details.
 There are several possibilities:
 1) knowledge of a distractor’s location can help find our target faster by narrowing down/reducing where the target can be,
 2) knowledge of a distractor location can help us suppress/inhibit that location thereby making finding that target easier or